chadi-aydouni/stibride/README.md

     -   Save a route (name, origin, destination).
     -   Quickly retrieve your saved routes.
     -   Edit or delete a favorite route.

+## Disclaimer
+This repository was created as part of coursework.
+Some files (such as starter code, assignments, resources) were provided by the instructor or belong to third parties.
+All rights to these materials remain with their original authors and/or copyright holders.

+My own contributions in this repository are shared under the MIT License.
+Files provided by instructors, external authors, or third parties are **not** covered by this license.

+### Instructor-provided materials

+This repository specifically includes the following materials provided by the instructor:

+- **stib.db.sql** – Database creation and population script
+- **ConfigManager.java** – Singleton giving access to all properties of the `model.config.properties` file
+- **DBManager.java** – Helper class managing database connections
+- **logo.png** – STIB logo (© STIB-MIVB).
+All rights reserved
+- **metro.gif** – STIB metro map (© STIB-MIVB).
+All rights reserved